 Dark.
 Likewise, we must not overlook Another Essential Concept

 which is also up of the word in question.
-We referring to witch hunts, which was the term use to refer to the actions take to catch witches and wizards who consider “worshippers” of the devil and the arts became.
+We referring to witch hunts, which was the term used to refer to the actions taken to catch witches and wizards who consider “worshippers” of the devil and the arts became.
 In the Middle Ages, this hunt was widespread as it see a means of putting an end to those who attack religion.

 However, time later, it began to reach other corners of the world, such as North America, where perhaps the best-known case is the so-call Salem witches.